cklukas/ck-core-apps/README.md

 ### Calculator (ck-calc)

 Basic calculator with a classic desktop layout, session handling, and multiple-window support.
+Basic keyboard input works (e.g., number and operation input on numpad of keybard, Enter to see result).

 ![ck-calc screenshot](screenshots/ck-calc-1.png)